newit-trungnt/testing-best-practices/README.md

 # Libs:

 [Jest](https://jestjs.io/) : is a delightful JavaScript Testing Framework with a focus on simplicity.
+[Nyc](https://github.com/istanbuljs/nyc): track how well the unit-tests exercise the codebase

 ## The AAA pattern
 - Arrange: includes all set up code and test data you need to simulate a test scenario.